Pichayanon/4-Item-Arranged/README.md

 * **Board** : class for create board.
 * **Graphic** : class for display board in turtle graphic.
 ### Integrate all of the classes
 * In the main program.
 When the game starts, game will create a player by **class Player** and store the information in **class Data**.
-The player and item will be used in the **class Board** in the form of the dictionary, the key is the player, and the value is the list of items to play the game. **class Board** will create board and use **class Graphic** to show borad in turtle graphic.
+The player and item will be used in the **class Board** in the form of the dictionary, the key is the player, and the value is the list of items to play the game. **class Board** will create board and use **class Graphic** to show board in turtle graphic.
 When a player selects a column of an item, the game will create an item by **class Item** and store the item in that player's list of items.
 After each round, the **class Board** checks if there is a winner or not.
 If there is a winner then the game is over and the player's score is recorded in **class Data**.

 ## Code Structure
 * [main.py](main.py) : Run main program.